 - Summary of Revisions to the WaterSense Specification for Tank-Type Toilets (Version 1.2) (PDF) (5 pg, 52K, About PDF)

-Version 1.2 of the WaterSense Specification for Tank-Type Toilets replaces Version 1.1, which EPA released on May 24, 2011.
 For more information about the WaterSense specification development process for toilets, please see the Tank-Type Toilet Specification Background Materials page.

 Manufacturers that produce tank-type toilets meeting EPA's efficiency and performance criteria can apply to have their products certified to earn the WaterSense label.
 Before submitting products for testing, manufacturers must have a partnership agreement with EPA in place.
 Visit the manufacturer section on the partner page to learn more.